[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Filariasis

-Filariasis, which is also known as lymphatic filariasis, or as elephantiasis, is a devastating infection spread by parasitic mosquitoes in tropical countries.
+Filariasis is also known as either lymphatic filariasis or as elephantiasis.
+It is a devastating infection that is spread by parasitic mosquitoes in tropical countries.
 This condition is totally unlike either primary or secondary lymphedema.
 Rather it is an infection that occurs when filarial parasites are transmitted to humans by infected mosquitoes. <more...>

 Primary Lymphedema